 Wayne Davies has over 20 years funds management experience in Equity Long/Short Funds both in Australia and overseas.
 He is both a member of the South African Institute of Chartered Accountants and the Chartered Institute of Management Accountants.
-Wayne Davies is a long-standing member of the Cadence Asset Management team and has been the Chief Operating Officer of Cadence Asset Management for the past 16 years.
+Wayne Davies is a long standing member of the Cadence Asset Management team and has been the Chief Operating Officer of Cadence Asset Management for the past 16 years.
 Wayne Davies previously worked with Theorema Asset Management in London and was a Director of Theorema Europe Fund and Theorema Europe Fund Plus.
-Wayne is also a Director of Cadence Opportunities Fund Limited (CDO).
-Wayne has been a Director of the Company for the past 9 and a half years.
+Wayne has been a Director of Cadence Capital Limited for the past 9 and a half years.
+Wayne has been a Director of the Company for the past 5 years.
 Wayne is a member of the Audit & Risk Committee and a member of the Nomination and Remuneration Committee.
+Wayne has not resigned as a Director from a listed company in the past three years.